 Since this post is about finding NEW hashtags though, I must mention that the ability to find related hashtags is limited to paid members.
 They do provide some related hashtags, but to see the full list you will need to upgrade your account.

 Fortunately, even if you can’t invest in the paid version, the free version still gives you a great place to start!

 7. The low-tech option: brainstorming

-Once you have come up with a list of possible hashtags, you can plug them into the tools above to find related hashtags and to see how popular they really are!
+Once you’ve come up with a list, you can plug them into the tools above to find related hashtags and to see how popular they really are!

 What other tools or strategies would you add to the list above?
 Share below!